 The above list is far from exhaustive and different therapists may ‘specialise’ and/or provide for differing levels of severity or intensity of illness and the therapy they offer.

 Although I have almost two decades of attending to the most severe crises, I have also ‘dealt’ with many challenges that are quick to resolve with some considered listening, effective communications, and perhaps some guidance.
 However, in the environment I now operate I offer services of assessment and therapy to those I describe as having ‘mild’ to ‘moderate’ challenges, or to put it another way – non-emergency cases (as defined by the assessor).

 It’s important to iterate here, that what may appear ‘mild’ to me and other professionals in health and wellbeing – is likely to feel anything but, to the client!
-If the assessment reveals a more severe concern or a speciality outside of the therapists’ scope of practice – you will be provided ‘signposting’ to appropriate services with information provided to you.
+If the assessment reveals a more severe concern or a speciality outside of the therapists’ scope of practice, you will be provided ‘signposting’ to appropriate services with information provided to you.
 This is done with you, for you.

 What can I expect?